PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 In this tutorial I’ll cover how to setup JSON Web Token authentication using Laravel and Vue JS.
 The tutorial will have two parts.
 The first part will cover setting up Laravel to generate JSON Web Tokens.
 The [second part](http://blog.peterplucinski.com/setting-up-jwt-authentication-with-laravel-and-vue-part-2/) will cover authentication using Vue JS in the context of an SPA.

-The approach here is different to what the Laravel documentation covers - the Laravel Passport feature which is an OAuth2 implementation.
+The approach here is different to what the Laravel documentation covers.
+The Laravel Passport feature is an OAuth2 implementation.

 *The latest version of Laravel at the time of writing is v5.5 so if you are using another version things may be slightly different.*